 O’Neil became a driving force in the move to preserve the history of the Negro Leagues, which faded from existence in the 1960s.
 Preserving the history of the league was about more than remembering the athletes who played the game; it was about honoring the perseverance and spirit of those who refused to live in defeat and oppression.

-“It’s very important that we know our history.
-We have to do that … this is not a sad story.
+“It’s essential that we know our history.
+We have to do that; this is not a sad story.
 It’s a celebration!” said O’Neil.

 And few storytellers were as engaging or winsome as Buck O’Neil.
 His advocacy was instrumental in establishing the Negro Leagues Baseball Museum in Kansas City, Mo.
-Now, generations to come will get the opportunity to celebrate this important piece of our cultural heritage.
+Now, generations will be able to celebrate this important piece of our cultural heritage.

 People with moxie keep everything in perspective.

 “Shed no tears for Buck,” O’Neil told the crowd.
 “I couldn’t attend Sarasota High School.
 That hurt.
 I couldn’t attend the University of Florida.
 That hurt.
-But not going into the Hall of Fame, that ain’t going to hurt me that much, no. Before, I wouldn’t even have a chance.
-But this time I had that chance.
-Just keep loving old Buck.”
+But not going into the Hall of Fame doesn’t hurt me that much.
+Before, I wouldn’t even have a chance.
+But this time, I had that chance.
+So keep loving old Buck.”

 O’Neil had the unique ability to distill dignity from disappointment.
 He would not let drawbacks defeat him.